 Eating Disorder Diagnosis

-A number of other medical disorders do present symptoms similar to those of eating disorders.
+A number of other medical disorders present symptoms similar to those of eating disorders.
 Therefore, your doctor will need to first rule out those other conditions.

 Neuroimaging, involving MRI, PET, and fMRI scans, has been used for diagnosing these illnesses.
 It can be used to detect cases in which organic causes, such as lesions or tumors, play a role in eating disorders.
 Research shows that neuroimaging can be very helpful for diagnosing anorexia nervosa at an early stage.